Asncodes-80/Tarjoman-API/README.md

 Now you must create Axios module in your repository

-but before you need to install package axios from npm
+but before you need to install following packages:

+`npm install express --save `

+`npm install nodemon --save `

+`npm install mysql --save `

-`npm install axios --save `
+`npm install bodyparser --save `

 The create folder API and file as TarjomanAPI.js